 It turns out that there are several supplements that can help accomplish this goal:

 - Selenium: Selenium can also improve T4 to T3 conversion, act as an anti-inflammatory and help balance the immune system.
-Selenium is also very helpful for patients with autoimmune thyroiditis or Hashimoto's thyroiditis.
-Taking 200-400mcg per day (when accompanied with zinc) can help boost thyroid function and conversion.
+Selenium is also very helpful for patients with autoimmune thyroiditis or Hashimoto’s thyroiditis.
+Taking 200-400mcg per day (when accompanied by zinc) can help boost thyroid function and conversion.

 #2.
-Reduce reverse T3 levels
+Reduce Reverse T3 Levels

 Another indirect way of increasing the effectiveness of T3 levels in the body is by reducing your reverse T3 levels.